andrew/ultimate-awesome/README.md

 - [awesome-dutch-open-hardware](https://github.com/delftopenhardware/awesome-dutch-open-hardware) - Non-comprehensive list of projects and resources related to open hardware.
 - [dereks-awesome-list](https://github.com/derekmurawsky/dereks-awesome-list) - Derek's List of Awesome Stuff.
 - [awesome-react-native](https://github.com/DeSmart/awesome-react-native) - List of awesome: bulletproof components, articles, tutorials and other things related to React Native ecosystem.
+- [awesome-software-development-resources](https://github.com/diegorv/awesome-software-development-resources) - A curated list of awesome things related to Software Development ♥.
 - [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
 If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
-- [awesome-css](https://github.com/dmitry/awesome-css) - A collection of awesome CSS libraries, tools, frameworks and software.
 - [awesome-gis](https://github.com/elasticlabs/awesome-gis) - A curated list of awesome resources on GIS data and software.
 - [awesome-android-complete-reference](https://github.com/eric-erki/awesome-android-complete-reference) - Awesome Android references for everything like best practices, performance optimization, etc.
 - [awesome-cryptography](https://github.com/eric-erki/awesome-cryptography) - A curated list of cryptography resources and links.
 - [awesome-docker](https://github.com/eric-erki/awesome-docker) - 🐳 A curated list of Docker resources and projects.
+- [awesome-graphql](https://github.com/eric-erki/awesome-graphql) - Awesome list of GraphQL & Relay.
 - [-awesome-jupyter](https://github.com/eric-erki/-awesome-jupyter) - A curated list of awesome Jupyter projects, libraries and resources.
 - [awesome-robotic-tooling](https://github.com/eric-erki/awesome-robotic-tooling) - Robotic resources and tools for professional robotic development with ROS in C++ and Python.
+- [awesome-semantic-web](https://github.com/eric-erki/awesome-semantic-web) - A curated list of various semantic web and linked data resources.
+- [awesome-ssh](https://github.com/eric-erki/awesome-ssh) - A curated list of SSH resources.
 - [awesome-resources](https://github.com/ERNI-Academy/awesome-resources) - Awesome resources for developing projects.
 - [awesome-ai-tools](https://github.com/eudk/awesome-ai-tools) - 🔴VERY LARGE AI TOOL LIST! 🔴 extensive collection of tools and resources covering a broad range of applications in the world of artificial intelligence (AI) and machine learning (ML).
 This list encompasses a variety of categories, including educational resources specific to AI and ML, advanced tools for photo and video generation, chatbots, etc.
 - [FOSS-software](https://github.com/EvokeMadness/FOSS-software) - Free and/or open source software I use on a weekly basis as an open source CAD technician and daily Linux user.